namas191297/evaluating_mvs_in_cpc/README.md

 # Installation

-Recommended: python 3.7.7 and conda.
+Recommended: python 3.7.7, cudatoolkit 10.2.* and conda.

 The python libraries required are provided in the requirements.txt file.
 You can install the environment and necessary modules as follows or use your own approach: